sheacon/spark_accre/README.md

 # Spark on ACCRE

-This repository provides updated tools for spinning up a Spark cluster and running Spark jobs on ACCRE's traditional HPC cluster via SLURM.
+This repository provides updated code for spinning up a Spark cluster and running Spark jobs on ACCRE's traditional HPC cluster via SLURM.

 ## Description